charsbar/Mojolicious-Plugin-WithCSRFProtection/README.md

       ...
     }

-# SUPPORT

-Bugs may be submitted through [https://github.com/maxmind/Mojolicious-Plugin-WithCSRFProtection/issues](https://github.com/maxmind/Mojolicious-Plugin-WithCSRFProtection/issues).

 # AUTHOR

 Mark Fowler <mfowler@maxmind.com>

-# CONTRIBUTOR

-Greg Oschwald <goschwald@maxmind.com>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2017 by MaxMind, Inc.
+This software is copyright (c) 2016 by MaxMind, Inc..

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.